Innovation Accelerator Pilot Program

 SPARK - Therapeutics is a novel drug and diagnostics discovery program that teaches an innovative, cost-effective way to overcome the hurdles associated with translating academic discoveries into drugs or diagnostics that address real clinical needs.

 STANFORD Biodesign - Medtech is a biomedical technology innovation program that assembles teams of medical, engineering and business students to develop solutions to address unmet medical needs.
 Stanford Biodesign manages health technology grants for the Stanford CTSA Pilot Grants Program.
 The defined scope of the Medtech component is to support projects involving medical devices and mobile technologies used for (1) therapeutic applications and (2) device-based patient-specific (or POC) diagnostic applications.

 SPADA, the Stanford Predictives and Diagnostics Accelerator, assists interdisciplinary innovators in research, development and deployment of technologies that improve human health through disease prediction and/or diagnosis.
 The defined scope of SPADA includes projects with a goal of diagnosing and/or predicting the onset, course, worsening, or complications of disease, and prolonging health.

-POPULATION HEALTH SCIENCES facilitates information exchange, collaboration and resource sharing among faculty, staff, students and community partners interested in population health.
+Population Health Sciences facilitates information exchange, collaboration and resource sharing among faculty, staff, students and partners interested in population health.
 Research examples include studies of health-care delivery, comparative effectiveness research, and novel learning health care systems approaches to contemporary health care problems.
-PHS includes Community Engagement, and Stanford Learning Health Care Innovation.